I write novels and short stories, mainly in the genre of speculative fiction. A quick online search offers me the following definitions of this term:

 1. Speculative fiction: a genre of fiction that encompasses works in which the setting is other than the real world, involving supernatural, futuristic, or other imagined elements.

 2. Speculative fiction is a broad umbrella genre denoting any narrative fiction with supernatural or futuristic elements; this encompasses the genres of science fiction, fantasy, horror, supernatural fiction, science fantasy, and superhero fiction, as well as combinations of the previous genres.

-My first novel, which will be published later this year by Kristell Ink publishing, falls neatly in that category.
+My novel ‘Gwithyas’- Door to the Void, published by Kristell Ink publishing, falls neatly in that category.
 It’s kind of horror, but not really.
 It could also be labelled paranormal fiction.
 Or even dark fantasy.
 At least, that’s what I think.

 Here’s the ‘blurb’, and a glimpse of the cover art.

 Zircon Gwithyas just wants to be a normal teenager, preferably one with a girlfriend.
 If you’re a spotty nerd with glasses as thick as jam jars, that isn’t easy.